Loading description...

 There are a number of career paths available to you as a travel agent, including:

 Senior Travel Agent/Team Leader: With experience and expertise, you can progress to a senior travel agent role, where you may lead a team of travel agents and handle more complex travel arrangements.
+To become a senior travel agent, you can start by gaining experience as a junior travel agent and consistently demonstrating excellent skills and knowledge in the field.

 Travel Agency Manager: Some travel agents eventually move into management positions, overseeing the operations of a travel agency, including staff management, business development, and customer service.